Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: BirthYearRecall

-\cref{fig:human_recall_detail} shows the accuracy of birth year recall for Japanese individuals when using Japanese prompts (left) and English prompts (right), across all models.
+To show the details of the results in \textsc{BirthYearRecall}, we introduce two metrics: Full match and Within ±3 years Match. \textbf{Full Match} requires an exact match of the prediction and the target.
+For Gregorian output, accuracy is $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(\hat{y}_i = y_i)$.
+For \wareki output, the prediction must match both the era and the year within the era: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(E_i = \hat{E}_i \land x_i = \hat{x}_i)$.
+This metric is the same as the accuracy used in \cref{sec:birth_year_recall}

+\textbf{Within ±3 years Match} allows a deviation of $\pm$3 years.
+For \wareki, this is defined as: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(E_i = \hat{E}_i \land |x_i - \hat{x}_i| \leq 3)$ meaning that the prediction must be in the same era and within a 3-year range.
+In the Gregorian setting, we convert the predicted and target year into \wareki values $(E, x)$ and then apply the tolerance match condition.

+\cref{fig:human_recall_detail} shows the results of the two metrics in \textsc{BirthYearRecall}.
 The x-axis indicates accuracy in the Gregorian calendar, and the y-axis indicates accuracy in \wareki.

-English-centric models perform poorly in recalling birth years in \wareki, regardless of prompt language.
-Japanese-centric models show moderate success when prompted in Japanese, but still underperform compared to their accuracy in Gregorian date recall.
-Although these models are trained on both Japanese and English corpora, they recall \wareki dates accurately only when the prompts and names are in Japanese.
-This suggests that calendar knowledge and name recognition are not consistently linked across languages, highlighting a lack of cross-linguistic consistency in temporal reasoning.
+English-centric models perform poorly in recalling birth years in \wareki.
+Japanese-centric models and frontier LMs show moderate success when prompted in Japanese, but still underperform compared to their accuracy in Gregorian date recall.
+Although Japanese-centric models are trained on Japanese corpora, they mainly store birth years in the Gregorian format.

-As a supplementary analysis to the main results in \cref{sec:birth_year_recall}, \cref{fig:human_recall_gengo_match_rate} reports the Era Match Rate—the proportion of cases where the correct era name is produced, even if the exact year is incorrect.
-This further illustrates the performance gap between Japanese-centric and English-centric models in handling \wareki expressions.